 - Create your own track (please specify)

-Abstract Submissions: Please submit your abstract (500 words or fewer) or session proposal (150 words or fewer, plus each of the session’s abstracts) to https://www.bigsurv20.org/conference by Februrary 13, 2020.
+Abstract Submissions: The BigSurv20 call for abstracts and session proposals closed on February 20, 2020.
 Your submission should include the title of the paper, all co-authors and their affiliations, and email address of the lead author.
 In addition, please remember to indicate your presentation format, presentation track, and publication preference.
 The author of each accepted paper will present it at the conference.